Stories

 Tony Soprano’s former home / Stefano Ukmar for The New York Times

 The Recchias say that they’ve had a great experience having their home be part of The Sopranos legacy.
 “We’ve met a lot of great people,” Mr. Recchia said.
-The home was originally built in 1987 and has undergone some cosmetic changes, but is still gorgeous, modern-looking home.
+The home was originally built in 1987 and has undergone some cosmetic changes, but is still a gorgeous, modern-looking home.

 When James Gandolfini (Tony Soprano) died suddenly in 2013, many came to the home to leave flowers, candles and a bag of dried ziti near the curb.